WhatsApp vs WhatsApp Business: What’s the difference?

 Meta acquired WhatsApp in 2014 as it realized that it had become the go-to communication tool for its users.
 For many people it is their preferred way of communicating both with friends and the brands they buy from.

-We probably take it for granted a bit since WhatsApp has become such a part of our everyday lives.
-It is so much more than just a messaging app these days, with audio and video calling, file attachments up to 100MB and even in-app payments (though only in India and Brazil for now).
+We probably take it for granted a bit since WhatsApp has become such a big part of our everyday lives.
+It is so much more than just a messaging app these days, with audio and video calling, file attachments up to 100MB and even in-app payments (though currently only in India and Brazil).

 Anyone born after the year 2000 really can’t believe that we actually used to pay to send messages to our friends.
 Don’t tell them about having to get up to change the TV channel!